MaksimDzhangirov/backendBankExample/docs/part35-eng.md

 And the message says: "Successfully create Certificate simple-bank-api-cert".
 So I think it's working properly.

-Just to make sure, let's search for certificate.
+Just to make sure, let's search for `certificate`.

 ![](../images/part35/20.png)